Storm-Eagle20/RTChanger/README.md

 The 3DSHacks #dev community on Discord.
 I had quite a few questions to ask there.
 I also desperately needed new Makefiles to create .CIA and .3DSX files.

+Fenrir for helping me solve some issues when I was trying to compile.

+MassExplosion213 for helping me with multiple code segments, particularly related to Citro3D.

 Smealum for ctrulib.
 I really needed that library.